Walking with Elgar 2017

 This year's walk will also follow the Three Choirs Way but will differ to include visits to Craig Lea, one of Elgar's homes around Malvern, and to Malvern St James Girls' School, where Stephen Johnson will give a lunchtime talk in discussion with Ian Brown, piano, and Maureen Smith, violin, who will play works by Elgar, including the Violin Sonata.

 We provide the organisation, guide, talks and transport if required, free of charge.
 You will pay only for your accommodation and meals.

-But we do ask each walker to raise as least £300 in sponsorship from friends, acquaintances and relations.
+We ask each walker to raise sponsorship from friends, acquaintances and relations.
 The worked very well last year, with walkers raising an average of £675 each by simply setting up an online sponsorship page and sending it out via email (our administrator, Greg, will be happy to help setting up your sponsorship page).
 If you would prefer to simply donate this amount to the Musical Brain yourself that is of course fine.

 We hope you are able to join us!